georgeabr/arch-iso/README.md

 # arch-iso
+### What it does
-Build an updated Archlinux ISO, with added packages.
+Builds an updated Archlinux ISO, with added packages.

+### How to download
+Download the latest ISO from [releases](https://github.com/georgeabr/arch-iso/releases), assets.
+File names should be like this - `archlinux-2025.05.28-x86_64.iso`.
+### How to use
 Use `bash arch.sh` to start the custom installer.
 ```bash
 bash arch.sh